 How can you work on building loyalty and trust in your own relationship?
 Dr. Gottman offers these tips:

 Of course, sometimes they’re just not the right partner for you.
 “You can’t build trust with just anybody,” says Gottman.
-“When you bring up an issue with your mate, they should be open to working on it, which, in turns, helps build even more trust.
+“When you bring up an issue with your mate, they should be open to working on it, which, in turn, helps build even more trust.
 It’s a real active process, it’s a mental and emotional process, where you are both thinking how lucky you are to have each other.”